rwsite/updatepulse-server/README.md

 The following can also be found under the "Help" tab of the UpdatePulse Server admin page.

+### Registering packages with a Remote Repository Service

+Register a package using a Remote Repository', 'updatepulse-server' ) . '</strong>',
+- using the "Register a package using a Remote Repository" feature in the "Packages Overview" tab of UpdatePulse Server
+- calling the `add` method of the [package API](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/packages.md)
+- calling `wp updatepulse download_remote_package <package-slug> <plugin|theme|generic>` in the [command line](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/misc.md#wp-cli)
+- calling the [upserv_download_remote_package](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/packages.md#upserv_download_remote_package) method in your own code
+- triggering a webhook from a Remote Repository.
+Webhook URL: `https://domain.tld/updatepulse-server-webhook/package-type/package-slug` - where `package-type` is the package type (`plugin`, `theme`, or `generic`) and `package-slug` is the slug of the package to register.

 ### Provide updates with UpdatePulse Server - packages requirements

 To link your packages to UpdatePulse Server, and optionally to prevent webmasters from getting updates of your ppackages without a license, your packages need to include some extra code.